TheThingsNetwork/docs/_content/applications/tago/index.md

 source: 'https://github.com/TheThingsNetwork/docs/blob/master/_content/applications/tago/index.md'
 ---

-# Tago
+# TagoIO

+TagoIO is the best IoT platform to build nice dashboards, analytics, reports, and notifications easily and quickly.
+Also, you can manage devices and users, and add your own logo, colors, and url to deploy your solution in minutes.

-In this article, you will be instructed on how to integrate TTN LoRaWAN devices with [TagoIO](https://tago.io/).
+Here you will learn how to integrate TTN LoRaWAN devices with [TagoIO](https://tago.io/).
 You will be able to send data from your devices (uplink) to TagoIO and back to them (downlink).

 ## 1. TagoIO Setup